Noah Gragson: 2021–2022: Beard Motorsports, Kaulig Racing, and Hendrick Motorsports

 Gragson returned to Beard for the 2022 Daytona 500, this time successfully qualifying for the race.
 He also signed with Kaulig Racing to share the No. 16 Cup car with A. J. Allmendinger and former rival Daniel Hemric.

-In his first start at the Daytona 500, he was involved in The Big One late in the race with ten laps to go while running seventh after getting wrecked by Kevin Harvick.
-In his 2nd start at Atlanta he would have much of the same luck wrecking hard into the second turn wall on lap 24 while running seventeenth after his car broke loose in the middle of turns 1 and 2.
+In his first start at the Daytona 500, Gragson was involved in The Big One late in the race with ten laps to go while running seventh after getting wrecked by Kevin Harvick.
+In his second start at Atlanta, he would have much of the same luck wrecking hard into the second turn wall on lap 24 while running seventeenth after his car broke loose in the middle of turns 1 and 2.
 At the 2022 Coke Zero Sugar 400, Gragson finished a Cup career-best finish of fifth.

 Gragson drove the Hendrick Motorsports No. 48 at the Talladega, Charlotte Roval, Las Vegas, Homestead and the Martinsville races as a substitute for Alex Bowman, who sustained a concussion from a crash at Texas.